aesthetic-suite/framework/docs/config-system.md

   widthScale: 2
 ```

-Or use a size map for explicit values.
+Or use a size map for fixed values.

 ```yaml
 borders: